darioblanco/fastapi-example/README.md

 - Create the DB migration that will define those changes in the DB: `alembic revision --autogenerate -m "New model."`
 - If you use `sqlalchemy_utils` (i.e.: to add `UUID4` field type), then you have to `import sqlalchemy_utils` within the migration python module, otherwise it will fail when upgrading the DB.
-- Apply the new migration: `alembic upgrade head` or `make db migrate`.
+- Apply the new migration: `alembic upgrade head` or `make db-migrate`.

 ## Tests

-The database has to be running and bootstrapped in order to run the tests.
+To run the tests:

 ```sh
   make test
 ```

+If the environment is not a CI (the `CI` environment variable is not set), the Makefile will automatically create the test database (`make postgres-test-run`), run the tests with coverage, and destroy the test database at the end.

+Alternatively, `pytest` can be invoked directly for quick verification of your code.
+Make sure that the test database is running when you do.

 ## Kubernetes